world-class/REPL/faq/README.md

 - Statistics keep updating: you can see the [class profile on Coursera](https://www.coursera.org/degrees/bachelor-of-science-computer-science-london/admissions) (it should be at the bottom of the page).
 - [Student Interview with David C. of Australia](../subreddit/interview-david-c.md).
 - [Thoughts on University of London's Bachelor's in Computer Science](../subreddit/uol-review.md), by @ShenZhouHong.

+---

+## :one: Just enrolled - First steps

 ### Getting access to the programme